DOAJ/doaj/cms/pages/apply/guide.md

 - Presence of clear and reliable key information on the journal's website
 - Composition of the journal's editorial board
-- Signs of poor peer review processess
+- Signs of poor peer review processes
 - Reputation of the journal, including any association with [paper mills](https://united2act.org/about/), excluded journals or publishers, or other disreputable organisations
 - Journal management and operation